hemanthtv/Movement-Analysis-of-a-Pendulum-using-Opencv-Python/README.md

 * Finding Angle and Distance made by the centre with Vertical Line
 * Displaying output frames

+# Can learn
+* How to loop back a video - like creating a gif
+* Finding Angle between lines
+* Using of Saturation

 # Results
 ## Output
 ![](https://github.com/hemanthtv/Movement-Analysis-of-a-Pendulum-using-Opencv-Python/blob/main/Result/ezgif.com-gif-maker.gif)